What is the purpose of Neighbourhood Watch?

 - Neighbours wishing to join the scheme will be provided with appropriate leaflets and window stickers promoting Neighbourhood Watch etc.

-- The Watch Representative will be asked to complete an Active Citizen form.
+- The Watch Coordinator will be asked to complete an Active Citizen form.
 This gives Surrey Police your permission to hold your contact details on file and to use them to send you relevant information on crime reports and crime prevention etc.

 - Once completed, the Watch is set up, street signs to be erected to show that your area is part of the Neighbourhood Watch organisation.